laneboysrc/rc-headless-transmitter/configurator/nodejs-headlesstx-simulator-websocket/README.md

 # Headless TX simulator using the Websocket protocol

-This tool simulates a *Headless TX*, connected to a bridge that implements the Websocket interface.
+This tool simulates a *headless transmitter*, connected to a bridge that implements the Websocket interface.

 This tool allows testing *configurator* implementations that use the Websocket